 - preventing cancer (5)

 - increased longevity (8)

-For a fast review of IF you might like to refer to The Quick Guide To Intermittent Fasting.
+For a speedy review of IF you can refer to The Quick Guide To Intermittent Fasting.

 The Most Popular Intermittent Fasting Methods